nshern/halloween/README.md

 # Halloween Theme for Helix

-Halloween is a non-canonical usage of the [penumbra color palette](https://github.com/nealmckee/penumbra) for [Helix](https://github.com/helix-editor/helix).
+Halloween is a non-canonical implementation of the [penumbra color palette](https://github.com/nealmckee/penumbra) for [Helix](https://github.com/helix-editor/helix).

 ## Preview